kexiZeroing/learn-docker/docker-commands.md

 ### deploy images to server
 The server needs to login to pull from a private repository.
 Login not needed for public DockerHub.
 The docker-compose file would be used on the server to deploy all the apps/services.

+## Docker Desktop
+Docker Engine is the core product of Docker, including its daemon (dockerd) as well as its CLI (docker).

+[Docker desktop](https://docs.docker.com/desktop) for both mac and windows is using a Linux virtual machine behind the scenes for running regular docker daemon.
+Docker Desktop can be used either on it’s own or as a complementary tool to the CLI.

+## Leverage build cache
+Docker images consist of layers.
+When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
+As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new, duplicate image.

+For the `ADD` and `COPY` instructions, the contents of each file in the image are examined and a checksum is calculated for each file.
+Aside from the `ADD` and `COPY` commands, just the command string itself is used to find a match.
+Once the cache is invalidated, all subsequent Dockerfile commands generate new images and the cache isn’t used.

+> For example, Dockerfile copies `package.json`, `package-lock.json` then runs install, and finally copies the rest of the application.
+This way, `RUN npm install` is only re-executed if the `package.json` or `package-lock.json` files have changed.